The 3 best credit cards to use in Europe

 Here’s why: This card offers a decent unlimited rewards rate for every $1 you spend.
 Plus, your points never expire as long as you keep the account open.

-You can earn five points per $1 spent if you book a hotel or car rental through Capital One Travel.
+You can earn five points per $1 spent if you book a hotel, vacation rental or car rental through Capital One Travel.
 Plus, you’ll earn two miles per $1 spent on all purchases.

-While the card charges a $95 annual fee, you might be able to offset it with its TSA PreCheck or Global Entry credit of up to $100.
-Plus, new cardholders can earn 75,000 bonus miles — worth $750 when redeemed for travel — after spending $4,000 on purchases within the first 3 months after account opening.
+While the card charges a $95 annual fee, you might be able to offset it with its TSA PreCheck or Global Entry credit of up to $120.
+You’ll also get a bonus of 75,000 miles when you spend $4,000 in the first 3 months after opening your account.

 How we picked these cards